Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 ➡ Free up storage space

-Storing thumbnails might take up a lot of space on your computer, especially that Windows 11 doesn’t support old devices.
+Storing thumbnails might take up a lot of space on your computer, especially since Windows 11 doesn’t support old devices.

 However, you can save some storage by removing those with paltry amounts of disk space.